arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * Why doesn't CGI scale?
 * How would you defend the design of your systems against Vendor Lock-in?
 * What makes code readable?
+* What are the differences between Soa and Microservices?

 ####[[↑]](#toc) <a name='security'>Questions about Security:</a>
 * What's Two Factor Authentication?
 How would you implement it in an existing web application?